whymath/sharechat-scraper/README.md

 # Why are we scraping this data?

 One of Tattle's key goals is to create new knowledge around misinformation/disinformation on social media in India.
 To this end, we're creating an open archive of relevant multilingual content circulated on chat apps and social networks such as Sharechat.
-Learn more about our goals and values here - https://tattle.co.in/faq
+Read more about our goals and values here - https://tattle.co.in/faq

 # Running locally